initbiz/initbiz.github.io/letsrent/index.md

 By default it is rendering booking information of the current order, hidden inputs that keep the parameters and displays button if no order is specified.

 ### `OrderList`
-When user creates order, its ID is kept in a cookie.
+When the user creates order, its ID is kept in a cookie.
 The list of user's orders can be rendered using this component.

 The component can be rendered in a few modes: